ThomasALeatham/Customer-Loyalty-using-Regression/README.md

 tags: [Customer Loyalty, Machine Learning, Regression, Python]
 ---

-Our client, a grocery retailer, hired a market research consultancy to append market level customer loyalty information to the database.
+In this project, we use data from a grocery retailer who hired a market research consultancy to append market level customer loyalty information to the database.
 However, only around 50% of the client's customer base could be tagged, thus the other half did not have this information present.
-Let's use ML to solve this!
+We will use machine learning methods to solve this problem.

 # Table of contents